 There is only one currency online – page views – that get converted to money via advertising.
 The problem is that companies who do not pay for content (such as Google and Facebook) set the conversion rate from page views to money (aka online ad rates).
 Writing has become a low paid job that you can outsource via Mechanical Turk (or program a writing bot to automate it entirely).
 This is like the 19th century artisans losing to the factory machines – except that writers can write about the problem ad nauseam as an alternative to smashing the machines.

 I did not know how I was going to monetize Dally Fintech when I started.
-I did know for certainty that I would never monetize through advertising.
 The early blog entrepreneurs such as Michael Arrington (Techcrunch) and Arianna Huffington (Huffington Post) and Richard Macmanus (ReadWriteWeb) cashed in early enough to not have to worry about how to monetize quality writing online.
 One company in the B2B niche of tech blogs – GigaOm – raised Venture Capital and worked all the angles (such as paid reports and events) and did it with great intelligence and diligence.
 The founder – Om Malik – loved the craft of great writing/reporting.
 Still they failed.

 Digitization is remorselessly slamming all of the niche B2B media monetization techniques: